otrv4/otrv4/otrv4.md

    * In the case that he immediately receives a data message:
      * Follows what is defined on the
        [Inmediately receiving a data message](#inmediately-receiving-a-data-message)
        section.
-Note that he will use the derived and decided `chain_key_r`.
+Note that he will start by using the derived and decided `chain_key_r`.
      * After receiving a data message and when he wants to send a new data message, he will follow the
        [When you send a data message](#when-you-send-a-data-message) section.